Creating great content is the most important part of all successful eCommerce SEO strategies. And it’s no different for eCommerce companies.

 External linking is important, too, as we cover in our post about off-page SEO for eCommerce.

-But onto internal linking...
+But onto one of the crucial SEO terms out there, internal linking...

 It’s Easier for Search Engines